 Salem Revised Code (SRC) Chapters 70 (Utilities General), 70A (Streetlights), 71 (Stormwater), 72 (Water), and 73 (Wastewater), collectively referred to as the Utility Code, address the management and operation of the City of Salem's water, wastewater, stormwater, and street light systems.
-The Public Works Department is tasked with operating these utilities and with implementing and enforcing the provisions of the Utility Code.
-Over the course of several years, these chapters have been amended multiple times, business practices have changed, new SRC chapters have been promulgated, and the use of administrative rules has expanded, with the result that the Utility Code is in need of a major rewrite.
+The Public Works Department is responsible for operating and maintaining these utilities, and is charged with implementing and enforcing the provisions of the Utility Code.
+Over several years, these chapters have been amended multiple times, business practices have changed, new chapters have been promulgated, and the use of administrative rules has expanded.
+As a result, that the Utility Code has been in need of major updating and reorganization.

 Ordinance Bill No. 7-17 includes revisions and updates to the Utility Code that provide coherence and consistency across the chapters while, at the same time, remove extraneous details and repetitive elements.
-Additionally, many subsections that were formerly in the Utility Code will now be contained in new administrative rules, which have been developed to more appropriately detail certain programmatic procedures and policies.
+Many subsections that were formerly in the Utility Code will be contained in new administrative rules, which have been developed to more appropriately detail certain programmatic procedures and policies.